-For the past 20 years, the prevalence of learning systems has increased exponentially.
-As technologies evolved, so have the use and application of the LMS from just launching and tracking training (a compliance system) to management of professional development programs, talent management programs and training that includes social interactions are now part of the norm in LMS capability.
-Whilst these systems have always been relatively quick to adopt leading edge technologies, they have all undergone substantial refinement on the features they offer learners, educators and administrators.
+For the past 20 years, the prevalence of learning management systems has increased exponentially.
+As technologies evolved, so have the use and application of the LMS.
+From just launching and tracking eLearning modules to management of all types of learning activities, events, reporting, integrations and more are now part of the norm in LMS capability.
+Whilst these systems have been quick to adopt leading edge technologies, the gap has grown between open source and a SaaS learning management system.

 - Centralise and automate administration